playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 });
 ```

-But here we're requesting `message.channels`, how do we know that those two match each other?
+I can hear you asking "But here we're requesting `message.channels`, how do we know that those two match each other?"

 You can actually check the event `type` from [the API reference documentation](https://api.slack.com/events/message.channels) to see that the `type`s match up.